Ahmed-Ali/Cucumberish/README.md

 You can install Cucumberish manually, in no more than few minutes, or using cocoapods.
 If you will use Cucumberish with UI Test target, you should use the manual installation; for some reasons cocoapods fails to copy the required resources with UI Test targets.

-### Manual Installation
+### Manual installation
-1. Copy the content of Cucumberish folder into your project and add it to your test target.
+1. Copy the content of Cucumberish folder into your test target folder and add it to your test target as a reference not a folder.
 2. This step is super important for proper reporting.
 Go to your test target build settings, and add the following preprocess macro:

     ```